wewg24/rlc-bingo-manager/rlc-user-manual.md

 ### Step 5: Money Count

-This step reconciles all cash and checks from the session.
+This step reconciles all cash and checks from the occasion.

 #### Bingo Drawer Count